 The ink lays down smoothly on paper.
 It dispenses just the right amount of ink so that you can still spread and blend it easily.
-I would say this is the best brush tip permanent marker out there for blending.
+I would say this is the most favorite brush tip permanent marker out there for blending.
 It blends so smoothly, it’s just so fun to use.

 These are dual tip markers as well.
 You can use the brush tip or the broad nib to get the look that you want.

 One thing that sets this marker apart from the other marker sets is its replaceable nibs.
 The nibs are durable but when it wears out, it can be replaced with a new one instead of buying a new set.
 It also has refillable ink, so if you run out on ink, you can just buy a refill and still be able to use the same markers.

 I like the flexibility of the brush tips.
 They are just somewhere in the middle.
 However, I do think it has a bit of a learning curve.
 If you are a beginner, you might need to practice using these brush tips a lot before you start feeling more comfortable in using them.